-- Participate in case conferencing, as directed by the HCL coordinator.
+- Participate in case conferencing, as directed by the Care Navigation Team.

 Qualifications: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Excellent verbal and written communication skills are required.
 Flexibility in work hours and computer knowledge is imperative.